ferdunt/CodeWars/6 kyu/Sum of Digits Digital Root/README.md

 The solution to this problem is written in JavaScript the detail about the problem is below and you can check the solution above.

-## 💬 Description 💬

-Given n, take the sum of the digits of n.
-If that value has more than one digit, continue reducing in this way until a single-digit number is produced.
-The input will be a non-negative integer.

 ## 🥚 Input 🥚

 ```